 General

-FAR 19.805-1 sets clear thresholds and rules for when 8(a) contracts must be competed and when sole source awards are allowed, ensuring fair access and preventing circumvention of competition requirements.
+FAR 19.805-1 sets clear competition thresholds for 8(a) contracts and outlines when sole source awards are allowed, ensuring fair access and preventing circumvention of competition rules.

 Overview

-FAR 19.805-1 outlines the general rules for awarding contracts under the 8(a) Business Development Program, focusing on when acquisitions must be competed among eligible 8(a) participants and when sole source awards are permitted.
-The regulation sets specific dollar thresholds—$7 million for manufacturing and $4.5 million for other acquisitions—above which competition is generally required unless certain exceptions apply.
-It also prohibits dividing requirements to circumvent competition and provides a process for requesting competitive awards below the threshold in limited circumstances.
+FAR 19.805-1 outlines the general rules for awarding contracts under the 8(a) Business Development Program, focusing on when acquisitions must be competed among eligible 8(a) participants and when sole source awards are permissible.
+The section establishes competitive thresholds—$8.5 million for manufacturing NAICS codes and $5.5 million for all other acquisitions—above which competition is generally required unless specific exceptions apply.
+It also prohibits dividing requirements to circumvent competition and allows for rare exceptions to compete below the threshold with SBA approval.

 Key Rules